digitalrebar/provision/doc/dev-server.rst

 Developer Environment
 ~~~~~~~~~~~~~~~~~~~~~

 This page is intended for people who are building Digital Rebar Provision from sources or contributing to the code base.
-We maintain inline documentation and test environment and expect contributors to participate in maintenance of those efforts.
+We maintain inline documentation and test environment and contributors are expected to participate in maintenance of those efforts.

-.. note:: Prerequisites: we are using go version 1.8 or better.
+.. note:: Prerequisites: go version 1.8 or better.
 These documents expect ability to both install and update Golang.

 .. _re_dev_quick:

 Developer Quick Start
 ---------------------

-To get started quickly, we've rolled all the installation steps into a script.
+To get started quickly, all the installation steps are rolled into a script.
 The script can be run directly from Github by copying the following lines:

   ::